Jango1324/obsidianblog/content/POSTS/Index.md

 ---
 longform:
   format: scenes
-  title: obsidianblog
+  title: POSTS
   workflow: Default Workflow
   sceneFolder: /
   scenes:
-    - First Post
+    - 10.17.2025 Deploying Blog is not as easy as it sounds
   sceneTemplate: templates/Posts template.md
   ignoredFiles: []
 ---